 - Under Snap windows, toggle the switch to On to enable it, or Off to disable it.

-When Snap windows is turned off, you won’t be able to drag windows to the screen edges to snap them or double-click the top edge to maximize vertically.
+What happens when disabled: When Snap windows is turned off, you won’t be able to drag windows to screen edges to snap them.
+You also can’t double-click the top edge to maximize vertically.
+You’ll need to resize windows by hand.

 How to Turn Snap Windows On or Off Using Control Panel